MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/learningmodelpreview_evaluatefeaturesasync_132973826.md

 # Windows.AI.MachineLearning.Preview.LearningModelPreview.EvaluateFeaturesAsync

 ## -description
-Asynchronously evaluates names variable instances as the inputs and outputs for the model.
+**Deprecated.** Asynchronously evaluates names variable instances as the inputs and outputs for the model.

 ## -parameters
 ### -param features